Why Should You Get a Second Opinion Before Keratoconus Treatment?

 Conclusion

 Keratoconus can have a significant impact on a person’s vision, so it is important to get a second opinion before starting any treatment.
-Getting a second opinion from our eye clinic can provide an objective assessment of the condition and help ensure that you are receiving the best care possible.
+Getting a second opinion from our eye clinic Eyes on Brickell can provide an objective assessment of the condition and help ensure that you are receiving the best care possible.

 Additionally, you can also seek a second opinion from us to identify any potential problems that were overlooked by the first opinion.
 We can also help confirm the initial diagnosis and provide additional insight into the best possible approach to the scleral lens fitting process.
 We use computer-assisted corneal topography devices such as the sMap3D corneo-scleral topographer, which captures one million measurement points to create detailed maps of the cornea and scleral.
 Our eye specialist, Dr Copty, has successfully treated the keratoconus patient with the above-mentioned treatment methods.